This information describes how to care for your skin if you have cutaneous T-cell lymphoma (CTCL).

 - Take a short, lukewarm shower or bath every day.
 Showering or bathing for too long can dry out your skin.
-Avoid showering or bathing for more than 10 minutes at a time.
-Only use unscented soaps such as Dove ®, Aveeno ®, or Cetaphil ®.
+Avoid showering or bathing for more than 5 to 7 minutes at a time.
+Only use unscented soaps such as Dove®, Aveeno ®, or Cetaphil ®.
 After bathing, pat your skin dry with a towel and apply moisturizer while your skin is still wet.

 - If you’re using any topical medications (medications you apply on your skin), such as topical steroids, follow the instructions on the package and from your healthcare provider.
 Your healthcare provider may suggest that you use the soak and smear method when applying them.

 - Use humidifiers in your home to keep moisture in the air, especially at night while you’re sleeping.
 Warm, dry air can make your skin dry and itchy.
 A humidifier can help with this.
 Make sure to clean your humidifier so it doesn’t grow mold.
 Follow the instructions it came with for help with this.